 Getting a job, or leaving your old one, can feel like a huge first step after you’ve finished rehab.
 You may feel as if your history of addiction will leave your job outlook lifeless, but this isn’t necessarily the case.
 We recommend two things:

 Finding a new career path can be a bit daunting, but it’s far from impossible for a recovering addict.
 It may take some time before you find a path that fits you best, but by following these tips, you’ll put yourself in a good position for the future.

 If you were enrolled in higher education but dropped out due to your addiction, one of the best things you can do is go back to school.
 Even if you feel like you’re too old, or that time has passed you by, we assure you it’s never too late.
 Getting a degree or a certification can yield a higher paying career, a better network of friends and colleagues, and more life options in general.

 Transitioning back to school after your addiction can be challenging if you’re sober.
 School life can be filled with drugs and alcohol, so we recommend finding activities on-campus that involve none of that.
 Or you could simply spend your free time away from campus.

 When you’re addicted, your children suffer too— at no fault of their own.
 Now that you’re sober, dedicate time to connect with them.
 Do whatever’s necessary to engage with them— whether that’s by watching them participate in school activities, or simply having daily conversations with them.

 Being an involved parent can be extremely gratifying.
 There is nothing more your children will appreciate than your love and affection.

 Are you struggling with addiction?
-Are you unsure how your life will adjust after rehab?
-Gratitude Lodge has helped many patients transform their lives, and you can become another success story.
+Are you unsure how your life will adjust after addiction rehab?
+Gratitude Lodge – Rehab center in Long Beach, CA has helped many patients transform their lives, and you can become another success story.
 Learn more about Gratitude Lodge today to learn how you can conquer addiction and reclaim your life after residential treatment.